GoodhandSolutions/terraform-snowflake-playground/README.md

 **Principles:**

 - Objects created in the Playground are only usable by the role that created them (or another role that inherits the creating role).
-- Additional grants in the Playground should not be created.
+- Additional grants in the Playground **must not** be created.
 If users need to share data between themselves or roles, the Playground is _not_ the place to do it.

+The operation of these principles is illustrated in _Diagram 1_.

 ![playground_snowflake_permissions](./images/playground_snowflake_permissions.jpg)
 *Diagram 1 - Illustration of object access control within the Playground.*